-- Gravitational wave follow-up observations: The OPC approved a Large Programme to cover the period of the current science run of the gravitational wave detectors (advanced LIGO, VIRGO and KAGRA).
-This programme covers all potential electromagnetic follow-up observations possible with ESO facilities until the end of 2024 and hence no proposals depending on gravitational wave triggers will be accepted.
-The proprietary time of the LP has been reduced to two months to enable early access to the community for any data collected of gravitational wave sources. - ESO User Portal: Proposals are submitted via the p1 proposal preparation tool.
+- ESO User Portal: Proposals are submitted via the p1 proposal preparation tool.
 It requires users to log in with their ESO User Portal credentials.
 Further, all CoIs are required to have an updated ESO User Portal account with specified science expertise keywords.
 PIs will add CoIs to their proposals by submitting the CoI's email address.
-Therefore, both PIs and CoIs are required to keep their affiliations and e-mail addresses up-to-date in the ESO User Portal.
-This is also important for the proper detection of institutional conflicts at the time of proposal evaluation. - OPC evaluation of proposals: Proposers should keep in mind the need for each OPC panel to cover a broad range of scientific areas.
+Therefore, both PIs and CoIs are required to keep their affiliations and e-mail addresses up-to-date in the ESO User Portal. - OPC evaluation of proposals: Proposers should keep in mind the need for each OPC panel to cover a broad range of scientific areas.
 As a result, a particular proposal may not fall within the main area of specialisation of any of the panel members.
 Proposers should make sure that the context of their project and its relevance for general astrophysics, as well as any recent related results, are emphasised in a way that can be understood by their peers regardless of their expertise. - Proposal support: Since Period 105, and in order to improve the chances of proposal success, ESO encourages users to team up with, or seek advice from, members of the community who have submitted successful proposals in the past.
 As an additional option, users may also want to consider collaborating with ESO scientists with expertise on the scientific subject of their proposal.
-PIs interested in the latter option should send an email to science\plsupport@eso.org with a title and abstract of their proposal, at least three weeks before the proposal submission deadline.
+PIs interested in the latter option should send an email to science\p1support@eso.org with a title and abstract of their proposal, at least three weeks before the proposal submission deadline.
 This information will be seen by interested ESO scientists and treated as confidential. - Observing conditions: The definitions of the observing conditions for Phase 1 and Phase 2 can be found on the Observing Conditions webpage.
 Mistakes in, e.g., the lunar illumination requirement cannot be corrected after the deadline. - Any-weather proposals: ESO strongly encourages programmes that can effectively exploit the worst observing conditions on the VLT.
-More specifically, ESO invites proposals that request turbulence category 85% or 100%, thin/thick clouds and have no moon constraints.
-A webpage on Any-weather proposals provides more information.
-Any-weather proposals do need to present a coherent science case for the evaluation by the OPC.

-- Justification of requested time and observing constraints: Users must provide in the Time Justification field of the proposal all details necessary to reproduce their ETC calculations to justify the time and observing constraints requested.
+More specifically, ESO invites proposals that request turbulence category 85% or 100%, thin/thick clouds and have no moon constraints. - Justification of requested time and observing constraints: Users must provide in the Time Justification field of the proposal all details necessary to reproduce their ETC calculations to justify the time and observing constraints requested.
 Failing to do so may result in the Observatory concluding that the programme is not feasible.
 Further justification of the observing constraints can be provided in the Lunar Phase and Constraints Justification field. - Policy on requests for changing or adding targets: Teams asking for observations that envision the need for additional or a change of targets, or for adapting their observing strategy after the start of the Period (following, e.g., Gaia data releases), must declare it with a note in the Special Remarks field of the proposal.
 The note must include the time scale and the expected cadence of the target change requests.
 In addition, the proposals must provide scientific and technical justifications for such approach in their rationale and Time Justification field.
 The request will undergo a scientific review by the OPC.
 Proposals that are scientifically highly ranked and can be supported in terms of target list changes and strategy requirements will be considered for scheduling.